Keskiidou/WEB-SERVICE-CARR-SELLING/README.md

 # 🚗 Car Selling Platform - Web Services Architecture

-This project is a microservices-based architecture for a **car selling system**, composed of multiple services using different technologies and communication protocols.
+This project is a webservice-based architecture for a **car selling system**, composed of multiple services using different technologies and communication protocols.

 ---

-## 🔐 Authentication Service (REST + JWT)
+##  Authentication Service (REST + JWT)

 - This service handles **user authentication and authorization**.
 - Built with **REST API** and uses **JWT (JSON Web Tokens)** for secure access.